 Contains low salt levels.
 Yes, the pool will contain salt, but it is far less than the sea, around a 10th, therefore swimming with your eyes open is easily done and therefore is great for families with children.

 Easier to maintain.
 Saltwater pools are easier to maintain than chlorinated pools, however, you still need to check pH levels, etc. You may experience a salt residue build up in tiled pools, but this is easy to manage by a simple brush and clean.
 Chlorine pools often experience green algae but salt water pools continue to create the perfect amount of chlorine to stop this occurring.

 Health benefits.
 It is believed that regular swimming in saltwater pools has an impact on a person’s health, it is believed to help with muscles, draw toxins from the body and improve skin conditions.

 Cost more.
 Saltwater pools often cost significantly more than freshwater pools due to the corrosive properties of the salt, therefore specialist equipment and elements are needed to ensure the pool withstands the impact of corrosion.
 Unlike chlorine pools, saltwater pools require pumps that have been specifically designed to be corrosion resistant and suitable for salt exposure.
 To find out more about these pumps, click here to read our blog.
 Any metal parts will need to be marine grade stainless steel to stop rush forming.

-Impact on environment.
-Although you are not using chlorine directly, saltwater pools can affect the surrounding environment and causes a salinity increase in ground water, therefore it can impact on the surrounding flora.
+Impact on the environment.
+Although you are not using chlorine directly, saltwater pools can affect the surrounding environment and cause a salinity increase in groundwater, therefore it can impact on the surrounding flora.